 Flexibility and balance exercises are key components of a ballet dancer’s training.
 Our routine includes plié series, arabesque pulses, and standing obliques.
 These exercises enhance functional mobility, improve overall flexibility, and promote balance.

-These injury prevention exercises prevent injuries and enhance your stage performance when included in your training for injury prevention.
+These injury prevention exercises help prevent injuries and enhance your stage performance when included in your training routine.

 Plié Series

 Pliés are fundamental ballet exercises that involve knee bending while maintaining proper foot alignment.
 There are two types: demi plié (half bend) and grand plié (full bend).
-During pliés, keep your knees over your first and second toes and stand with your heels on the ground in the start, second, and first positions only.
+During pliés, keep your knees over your first and second toes, and stand with your heels on the ground only in the start, second, and first positions.

 This exercise enhances flexibility and strengthens the legs, hips, and lower body.
 Incorporate pliés into the other side of your routine to improve your alignment and control.